Chapter 1:

 "There's something I never told you, Master."

-Valan had never lied to her—except about his past life, and the true reason he needed to grow stronger.
+Valan had never lied to her--except about his past life, and the true reason he needed to grow stronger.

-But he had hidden even more than that.
+But he had hidden even more secrets.

 He closed his eyes and continued, "But you never gave up on me.
 You showed me the way.
 I still have much to learn, but I've become stronger than I ever imagined."